kislerdm/conversion_rate_service/README.md

 3. Train the model
 4. Save the model metadata into destination, e.g. s3, or gs bucket

 *) It is advised to perform all data preparation on the level of data platform/DWH (e.g. in redshift, or snowflake, or bigquery) steps prior to training stage. **!Note!** the services for in-database data preparation and for unloading data from database to the bucket are beyond the scope of this task.
+The train/eval/predict data sets are being prepared and stored in `bucket/data` (see details in [the notebook](#modelingexperimentation)).

 #### Serve Service